Radio Caroline North is

 Also Radio Caroline are

-the DAB digital radio transmitter was relocated
+this new service the DAB digital radio transmitter

-also kindly allowed a change to the transmission
+Ofcom have also kindly allowed a change to the transmission

 antenna which will result in an effective doubling

 of power.
 This means that coverage should be improved

 in the Southsea, Gosport, Hayling Island and Waterlooville

 areas.
 To listen to the services broadcasting to